robindouglasjohnson/gruescript/docs/gruescript.md

 Gruescript console.
 This is intended as a debugging aid and has no help during gameplay.
 In an exported game, the words will be logged to the JavaScript browser console.
-Note that the argument is *not& a string, so it cannot contain braced expressions, but any or all of the words may be variable or property references (see below.)
+Note that the argument is *not* a string, so it cannot contain braced expressions, but any or all of the words may be variable or property references (see below.)